upperlinecode/rn-05-stack-navigation/README.md

 </details>
 <br>

-### E. Extra Challenges
+### G. Extra Challenges

 **Mild**
 - The header's back button can be customized as well!
 [Check out the docs for more info.](https://reactnavigation.org/docs/native-stack-navigator#headerbacktitle) Try customizing the back button.

 **Medium**
 - Using the `headerTitle` option on a screen lets us use a custom component as our title.
 Create a component called `LogoTitle`.
 Display a shopping cart icon and the text `LearnShop` as the title for the `Products` screen.
 (For the shopping cart icon, you can use Ionicons: `<Ionicons name="cart-sharp" size={25} color="#192a56" />`.
 Ionicons is imported from Expo: `import Ionicons from '@expo/vector-icons/Ionicons';`.)
-[Check out the docs for more info.](https://reactnavigation.org/docs/native-stack-navigator#headertitle)
+[Check out the docs for more info.](https://reactnavigation.org/docs/native-stack-navigator#headertitle) Remember that to display text, you must use React Native's `Text` component.

 **Spicy**
 - We can add a button to the right of the header!
 We've provided a `CartContext` for you to use.
 When the `Add to Cart` button in the `DetailsScreen` is pressed, the product is added to the cart.
 Use the `CartContext` in a new screen called `Cart` and add a button with a shopping bag icon as the right header button.
 When this button is pressed, display the `Cart` modal.
 [Check out the docs for more info on adding a right header button.](https://reactnavigation.org/docs/header-buttons) You can use Ionicons for the icon: `<Ionicons name="bag-handle-sharp" size={25} color="#192a56" />`.
 Ionicons is imported from Expo: `import Ionicons from '@expo/vector-icons/Ionicons';`.
+[For help with contexts, visit the React docs.](https://react.dev/reference/react/useContext)